Master of Arts in Economics and Entrepreneurship for Educators

 Intervening School Years

-* Net tuition rate for Delaware residents and DE teachers after the application of the Lerner College in-state scholarship and MAEEE program scholarships.
+* Net tuition rate for Delaware residents and Delaware teachers after the application of the Lerner College in-state scholarship and MAEEE program scholarships.

 Domestic and International Residents